AVEVA/sample-adh-waveform_libraries-dotnet/README.md

 ## Building a Client with the ADH Client Libraries

 The sample described in this section makes use of the AVEVA Data Hub Client Libraries.
-When working in .NET, it is recommended that you use theADH Client Libraries metapackage, OSIsoft.OCSClients.
+When working in .NET, it is recommended that you use the ADH Client Libraries metapackage, OSIsoft.OCSClients.
 The metapackage is a NuGet package available from [https://api.nuget.org/v3/index.json](https://api.nuget.org/v3/index.json).
 The libraries offer a framework of classes that make client development easier.

 [SDS documentation](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Data_Store_and_SDS.html)